Edwardian Rose Gold Albert Chain, T-Bar & FobIrene Byrne & Co

-An exquisite Victorian Albert chain.
+An exquisite Edwardian Albert chain.
 Measuring 43 cm in length, it features a graduating curb link chain with both a T-bar and medallion fob all made in 9ct rose gold.
 The T-bar and fob attachment measures 60mm in length and is a beautiful adornment to the chain.

 Material: 9ct Rose Gold